UllaRisager/Learn-with-Locals/_posts/2017-04-10-10-things-i-learned-from-coding.md

 ---
 layout: post
 title: 10 things I learned from coding
-subtitle: 'What I learned from coding, that isn’t actually about coding'
+subtitle: 'What I learned from coding, that wasn’t actually about coding'
 image_path: /uploads/why-learn-how-to-code.jpg
 banner: /uploads/why-learn-how-to-code.jpg
 image-alt: My top 5 reasons for learning how to code
-snippet: 'What I learned from coding, that isn’t actually about coding.'
+snippet: 'What I learned from coding, that wasn’t actually about coding.'
 author-photo: /images/blog/author/ulla.jpg
 author-name: Ulla
 blog-date: April 10th 2017